-Basis for proposed no significant hazards consideration determination: As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration, which is presented below:
+Basis for proposed no significant hazards consideration determination: As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration.
+The NRC staff reviewed the licensee's NHSC analysis and has prepared its own as follows:

-1. Does the proposed change involve a significant increase in the probability or consequences of an accident previously evaluated?
+Criterion 1.
+Does the proposed change involve a significant increase in the probability or consequences of an accident previously evaluated?